 One of the most popular ways to experience it all is this full-day tour that takes you to five islands, including entry to the Blue Cave.
 Another popular option is this half-day tour that goes to three islands and the Blue Lagoon.

 There are lots of other fun experiences, and these are a few that I would recommend:

-And then one island I want to mention specifically is Hvar, the large and long landmass about 30 kilometres off the coast from Split.
+And then one island I want to mention specifically is Hvar, the large and long landmass about 30 kilometres off the coast of Split.